Internship FAQs

 How late in the semester may I begin my internship?

-This varies some between students, but if you are enrolled in POLS 181, you should expect to get placed within the first 2-3 weeks of the semester if not sooner.
+This varies some between students, but if you are enrolled in POLS 181 or POLS 181C, you should expect to get placed within the first 2 weeks of the semester if not sooner.
 Typically it takes 2-4 weeks to get placed in an internship.
 This accounts for time to complete an application, interview for the position, and then get started.
 Some positions for the city and county require background checks and fingerprinting which can extend the timeline to get placed.
 The key is to get started looking early before the semester begins.
+Please note that all 135 internship hours must be completed for you to pass POLS 181 or POLS 181C.
+Obtaining an internship early is key.

 I have a busy work schedule--what kinds of internships can I get?

 It depends on the needs of the internship placement, but most placements will require you to have some availability during the normal M-F workday, usually 10-20 hours per week.
-Students interning with elected officials are often asked to help with local events during the weekends so if you have a busy M-F work schedule a placement like this may be a possibility.
-During political campaign season interns can often fulfill their hours during evenings and weekends if they help with GOTV efforts.
-If you have a busy work schedule the key is to be realistic with yourself and any potential internship placement.
+Students interning with elected officials are often asked to help with local events during the weekends so if you have a busy M-F work schedule, a placement like this may be a possibility.
+During political campaign season interns can often fulfill their hours during evenings and weekends if they help with get out the vote (GOTV) efforts.
+If you have a busy work schedule, the key is to be realistic with yourself and any potential internship placement.
 Be honest about what you can accomplish and what your schedule allows.

 I want to go to law school--what kinds of internships should I look for?